Artist Talk with Sarah Biscarra Dilley

 10am - 12pm

-Participation limited, registration required
+Participation limited to 15 - registration required

 Presented by the Arts Research Center with support from the Dean's office of the Division of Arts & Humanities.
 The workshop will be held in collaboration with ARC's Indigenous Poetics Lab